o3de/o3de.org/content/docs/userguide/networking/transform-component-interpolation.md

 ---
-description: ' Use the interpolation options for the Transform component in &ALYlong;
-  to smooth movement of entities under poor network conditions. '
+description: ' Use the interpolation options for the Transform component in Amazon Lumberyard to smooth movement of entities under poor network conditions. '
 title: Transform Component Interpolation
 ---